webstormshi/react-react-ssr-demo/README.md

-# react-react-ssr-demo
+# react-ssr-demo
-this is a react server sider render demo project.
+This is a react server sider render demo project.